-At Hormead, we intend to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will equip them for an ever changing, digital world.
+At Hormead school, we teach Computing to allow children to experience how technology can be used not only for fun, but as a learning tool and professional medium, too.
+We endeavor to educate children on the ways in which technology can be used to enhance our lives, but also of the dangers that can come with a connected world.
 Knowledge and understanding of Computing and Digital Technology is of increasing importance for children's future both at home and for education and employment.
-Our computing curriculum focuses on progression of skills in Computer Science, Information Technology, digital Literacy and Online Safety to ensure that the children become competent in safely using, as well as understanding, digital technology.
+Our computing curriculum focuses on progression of skills in Computer Science, Information Technology, Digital Literacy and Online Safety to ensure that the children become competent in safely using, as well as understanding, digital technology.

 These skills are taught and revised repeatedly through Early Years, Key Stage One and Key Stage Two to ensure the learning is embedded and skills are successfully developed.
 Our intention is that Computing also supports children's creativity and cross curricular learning to engage children and enrich their experiences in school.